-Quantitatively, CARLA allowed Willis and Associates to produce during a twenty-day period what traditional methods required other architects and planners four to six months to produce.
+Quantitatively, CARLA allowed WAI to produce during a twenty-day period what traditional methods required other architects and planners four to six months to produce.
 The firm was able to generate not just two or three viable proposals but 20 or 30, thereby multiplying its capacity nearly ten-fold.
 In 1973, The San Francisco Sunday Examiner printed the article “Computer Moves into Land Studies” emphasizing CARLA’s efficiency and cost savings potential.
-It noted that CARLA could process “500% more information in 400% less time and at 40% of the cost generated by utilizing the more traditional methods.”
+It noted that CARLA could process “500% more information in less time and at less cost than utilizing the more traditional methods.”

 In addition, CARLA was able to accurately project development costs within a very small margin of error (roughly 3 percent), providing the developer or investor with a concept plan that nearly perfectly matched its financial objectives.
 CARLA’s speed and degree of accuracy allowed the builder to start construction more quickly, with less land development costs.
 This was a key consideration in the 1970s, when inflation rates were constantly rising and any delay could potentially introduce a significant increase in costs.
 The potential condominium buyer also appreciated the savings CARLA helped to realize: on one project, this equated to $2,000 per unit.

-Qualitatively, CARLA achieved better, more cost-efficient, environmentally sound multi-housing developments.
-In addition, it advanced the profession of architecture by providing architects and land planners with a consistent information-structuring tool that allowed the professional to consider and compare multiple fields of information, in combinations that far exceeded the scope of traditional methods.
-After CARLA’s phased process identified an optimal planning concept, the architect was then free to refine the plan further, initiate scale drawings, and address the more creative concepts associated with the project.
-As an organizing information grid, CARLA also became instrumental in addressing census tract data and helping to define the best geographic site for potential development.
+Qualitatively, CARLA achieved better, more cost-efficient, environmentally sound multi-unit developments.
+In addition, it advanced the profession of architecture by providing architects and land planners with a consistent information-structuring tool that allowed the professional to consider and compare multiple sets of information simultaneously, an advantage that far exceeded the scope of traditional methods.
+After CARLA’s iterative process had identified an optimal planning concept, the architect was then free to refine the plan further, initiate construction drawings, and address the more creative aspects of the project.
+As a framework for organizing information, CARLA also became an important tool for using census data to find promising sites for potential residential development.

-While many firms suffered financially during the 1970s, Willis’s firm grew in size.
+While many firms suffered financially during the 1970s, Willis and Associates, Inc. grew in size.
 Amongst a larger staff, its principals included Beverly Willis, FAIA, President; David Coldoff, AIA, Executive Vice President; and Charles Rueger, AIA, Associate Designer.
-Jochen Eigen was now vice-president of research and development.
-The firm experienced an increase in activity, with 1975 billings generating an estimated $2.2 million.
+Jochen Eigen, Dipl.-Ing., MAUD, was now Vice President of research and development.
+The firm experienced a significant increase in activity with its new tool.
 CARLA also met with great professional and academic acclaim.
-Willis was asked to give presentations about the computerized land analyzing program at many conferences, and she taught the CARLA system for two summers at the Harvard Computer Laboratory.
+Beverly Willis was asked to give presentations about the computerized land analyzing program at many conferences, and she taught the CARLA system for two summers at Harvard.

 This partial listing organizes the articles by date.